One of the BIG things that gets people to do things on a website (buy things for instance) are call to action (CTA) phrases.

 So basically you have to find an area where you have the right amount of these links (or just headings/titles) present, but not too much that you’re destroying the value of the site.

-My MAIN goal of ANY article is to deliver value and give people a reason to read it.
+My MAIN goal of ANY article is to deliver quality content value and give people a reason to read it.
 When I have that set up, I will organize how I want the article to be written and between each point I will provide a great H3 title to keep them reading further one.

 So basically if my article is divided into a thesis and I have say 7 points to show in the article, between points 1 and 2, I will add a great title to get people to read on into point 2, then when point 2 ends, provide another title to get them to read into point 3 and so on until I reach the end.